How Do I Choose A Hair Serum?

 Nourish Your Scalp

-Damaged hair has a difficult time retaining nutrients and repairing itself, often because your scalp loses nutrients as it ages.
-Serums massaged directly onto the skin at your hair’s roots deliver nutrients that bolster follicle health while boosting your hair's strength.
+Damaged hair often has difficulty retaining nutrients and repairing itself because your scalp loses nutrients as it ages.
+Serums massaged directly onto the skin at your hair's roots deliver nutrients that bolster follicle health while boosting your hair's strength.

 The Anatomy of Your Hair

-Your hair anatomy is made up of three layers, the medulla, the cortex, and the cuticle.
+Your hair anatomy comprises three layers: the medulla, the cortex, and the cuticle.

-- Cortex — The middle lawyer, called the cortex, is constructed of keratin protein bundles and makes up the bulk of your hair.
-It is important your cortex is nutrient-rich because it gives hair its structure, tensile strength, color, and texture.
+Cortex — The middle layer, called the cortex, is constructed of keratin protein bundles and makes up the bulk of your hair.
+Your cortex must be nutrient-rich because it gives hair structure, tensile strength, color, and texture.

 Aging Hair Challenges and Solutions